 - Why games suddenly slow down

-- Why certain players are targeted
+- Why likely players are targeted

 Late fouling is not desperation — it is calculated risk management.
 Coaches trade flow for probability, hoping that missed free throws and extra possessions will open the door for a comeback.